dmcateer-r7/basic-react-app/README.md

-# Basic NodeJs React App
+# Basic React App

-This is a basic application used for starting fullstack NodeJs applications.
+This is a skeleton code base that can be used to quickly set up a react web app

-Stack built using React, Express and Webpack.
+Stack built using React, Express & Webpack.

-The app currently displays the top ten stories on https://news.ycombinator.com/ (aka Hacker News) to give an example of rendering dynamic content.

 ## Requirements
- - Node JS: v12.16.x
+ - Node JS: v18.12.1 (use node version manager (NVM) https://github.com/nvm-sh/nvm )
+ - Webpack: v5.73.0
- - NPM: 6.14.x
+ - NPM: v9.1.3

 ## Installation